krainboltgreene/unction.js/package/plucks/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

-> Array<PathType> -> IterableType -> Array<any>
+> Array<KeyChainType> -> IterableType -> Array<any>

-Given paths and records, return the values at the paths for each record.
+Given keychain and records, return the values at the keychain for each record.

 ``` javascript
 plucks(